 What Are Custom Dimensions in Google Analytics?

-A metric is a numerical measurement or statistic, like number of sessions, number of visitors, or number of purchases.
+A metric is a numerical measurement or statistic, like the number of sessions, number of visitors, or number of purchases.
 By themselves, these numbers often don’t tell you what you want to know.
 However, when you add dimensions to your metrics you get more details about users’ behavior.

 For example, if you sell products on an eCommerce site, you might want to track a dimension called product name.
 Once you set it up, Google Analytics can track the “product name” dimension for every purchase event.
-Then, you’ll be able to track not only the number of transactions on your site, but exactly how many of each product you’re selling.
+Then, you’ll be able to track not only the number of transactions on your site but exactly how many of each product you’re selling.